-- Implementing a system for public notification of UAS deployment. - Developing an operational protocol governing the deployment and operation of a UAS including, but not limited to, safety oversight, use of visual observers, establishment of lost link procedures and secure communication with air traffic control facilities. - Developing a protocol for fully documenting all missions. - Developing a UAS inspection, maintenance and record-keeping protocol to ensure continuing airworthiness of a UAS, up to and including its overhaul or life limits. - Developing protocols to ensure that all data intended to be used as evidence are accessed, maintained, stored and retrieved in a manner that is consistent with departmental evidence policy. - Recommending program enhancements, particularly regarding safety and information security.
+- Developing protocols for conducting criminal investigations involving a UAS, including documentation of time spent monitoring a subject. - Implementing a system for public notification of UAS deployment. - Developing operational protocols governing the deployment and operation of a UAS including but not limited to safety oversight, use of visual observers, establishment of lost link procedures, and secure communication with air traffic control facilities. - Developing a protocol for fully documenting all missions. - Developing a UAS inspection, maintenance, and record-keeping protocol to ensure continuing airworthiness of a UAS, up to and including its overhaul or life limits. - Developing protocols to ensure that all data intended to be used as evidence are accessed, maintained, stored, and retrieved in a manner that ensures its integrity as evidence, including strict adherence to chain of custody requirements.
+Electronic trails, including encryption, authenticity certificates, and date and time stamping, shall be used as appropriate to preserve individual rights and to ensure the authenticity and maintenance of a secure evidentiary chain of custody. - Developing protocols that ensure retention and purge periods are maintained in accordance with established records retention schedules. - Facilitating law enforcement access to images and data captured by the UAS. - Recommending program enhancements, particularly regarding safety and information security. - Ensuring that established protocols are followed by monitoring and providing periodic reports on the program to the Chief of Police. - Maintaining familiarity with FAA regulatory standards, state laws and regulations, and local ordinances regarding the operations of a UAS.